-During their first semester in year 1, students will attend lectures, tutorials and workshops in Trinity College on Mondays, Tuesdays and Wednesdays, and participate in structured school activities on Thursdays and Fridays, observing and team-teaching with their co-operating teacher in partnership schools, and gradually assuming responsibility for whole class teaching (2-3 classes).
-During the second semester, students will participate in a block placement, prioritising Junior Cycle classes, with responsibility for planning, implementing, assessing and evaluating allocated classes (typically 12-15 classes a week).
-During their block placement, students will attend half-day pedagogical support sessions in College on Tuesday and Wednesday afternoons.
+During their first semester in year 1, students will attend lectures, tutorials and workshops in Trinity College on Mondays, Tuesdays and Wednesdays, and participate in structured school activities on Thursdays and Fridays, observing and team-teaching with their co-operating teacher in partnership schools, and gradually assuming responsibility for whole class teaching (3-5 classes).
+In the second semester, students will participate in a block placement, prioritising Junior Cycle classes, with responsibility for planning, implementing, assessing and evaluating allocated classes (typically 10-12 classes a week).
+During their block placement, students will attend pedagogical support sessions in College on Tuesday or Wednesday afternoons.
 These sessions are designed to maximise student learning and opportunities for reflection during school placement and to facilitate the integration of theory with practice.
-Opportunities for collaborative reflective activity will be explored through the introduction of a peer-buddy system supported by our e-learning platform.
-The objectives of the College afternoon support programme include:
+Opportunities for collaborative reflective activity will be supported by our e-learning platform.

 When students return from school placement, they will participate in placement review and evaluation activities, and complete a research methods programme in order to prepare them to write a detailed research proposal for their thesis in year 2.
 The research proposal is designed to draw on the material included in students’ teaching and learning Professional Development Portfolios (PDP) which includes all reflections, assignments, academic readings, observations, lesson plans and schemes of work, placement feedback reports etc. from the beginning of the PME course.

 During their first semester in year 2, students will participate in an advanced school placement module, covering both Junior and Senior Cycle classes, where they have full responsibility to plan, deliver and evaluate all aspects of the classes they teach (typically 15 classes a week), and engage fully in the day-to-day life of a school.
-Students will attend evening pedagogical support sessions in College every two weeks, and in their second year, the emphasis in these sessions is placed on providing a theoretical framework for students to develop their understanding of how:
+Students will attend evening pedagogical support sessions in College every two weeks, and in their second year.

 During their second semester, students will attend lectures, workshops and seminars in College, and take advanced pedagogical studies and research in their major subject area.
-This advanced module is designed to equip students with the relevant knowledge and skills to engage in research, and to reflect on their periods of school experience and academic studies in education.
-The module will inform the design, implementation and evaluation of a substantial research project in their major pedagogical subject area.
-This minor thesis aims to develop in students the ability to apply the research skills necessary to conduct a small-scale research study in their chosen area.
-Part of the assessment of the ICT module in year 2 will form an intrinsic component of the preparation and completion of students’ research projects.
+This advanced module is designed to equip students with the relevant knowledge and skills to reflect on their periods of school experience and academic studies in education and to complete a substantial research project in their major pedagogical subject area (10,000 word minor thesis).

 Foundation and Professional Studies